yobleck/mocs/README.md

     - "space" to pause/unpause <br>
     - "s" to stop <br>
     - "m" to toggle through sort modes <br>
+    - "a" to toggle autoplay <br>
     - "esc" to exit program <br>

 ## Use mocp instead of this to:
   - search for songs
   - create and use playlists
   - change settings/themes/muxing etc.

+## WIP <br>
+this mocp alternate frontend is WIP.
+It may have feature parity in the future, or maybe not since all this program does is call the commandline through the python subprocess module and present the results.